 As in the case of domestic stalking, “contact” is interpreted broadly and much the same types of contact are prohibited.
 It means no contact of any kind — not from the person restrained nor from that person’s friends of family enlisted by the perpetrator to attempt contact with the victim.

 Penalties for Violation of a Protective Order

 If the victim suffers physical injury as a result of the crime, the consequences are more serious.
-In that case, the perpetrator can be found guilty of a misdemeanor for the first offense and punished by 20 days to a year in jail, a fine of up to $5,000, or fines and jail time.
+In that case, the perpetrator can be found guilty of a misdemeanor for the first offense and punished by 20 days to a year in jail, a fine of up to $5,000, or both.
 Okla.
 Stat. tit.
 22 § 60.6

-A subsequent violation resulting in injury is treated as a felony and punishable by imprisonment from one to five years, a fine from $3,000 to $10,000, or fines and prison.
+A subsequent violation resulting in injury is treated as a felony and punishable by imprisonment from one to five years, a fine from $3,000 to $10,000, or both.

 None of these sentences for protective order violations are eligible for probation, deferred sentencing, or suspended sentencing.
 The court may also order counseling and the wearing of a 24-hour GPS device.